 - Brand name medicines that have a generic available.

-- Drugs not usually covered by the insurance company, but said to be medically necessary by the doctor.
+- Drugs not usually covered by the insurance company, but said to be medically necessary by the provider.
 Many different drugs can be used to treat the same condition.
-If a patient requires a particular medicine, the doctor must inform the insurance company that there are not any other medicines that would work for the patient.
+If a patient requires a particular medicine, the provider must inform the insurance company that there are no other medicines that would work for the patient.

 - Drugs that are usually covered by the insurance company but are being used at a dose higher than “normal”.

 What should I do if my medicine needs a prior authorization

 - Contact the provider who prescribed the medicine and let them know that your medicine requires a prior authorization.

 - Ask your provider how long it usually takes for them to contact the insurance company and fill out the appropriate forms.

 - Contact your insurance company and make sure there are no additional steps you need to take.
 Sometimes an insurance company may want you to fill out some paperwork or sign some forms.